Clarifying questions

 How clarifying questions work

-Assistant detects ambiguity
+Glean detects ambiguity

 Interactive clarifying questions appear

-Assistant displays one to three questions, each with two to four clickable options and a free-text field labeled Something else for custom answers.
+Glean displays one to three questions, each with two to four clickable options and a free-text field labeled Something else for custom answers.
 A Skip button is always available.

-Assistant proceeds with your input
+Glean proceeds with your input

 Example

-Before starting work, Assistant displays two questions:
+Before starting work, Glean displays two questions:

 -